CMitropoulos/cmitropoulos.github.io/index.md

 <ul>
 <li>
-  Doing research on Networks, Human Computer Interaction and Privacy
+  Doing research on Machine Learning, Human Computer Interaction and Security
 </li>
 <li>
   Holding an Electrical & Computer Engineering MEng Degree with major in Networks and Software Engineering from National Technical University of Athens (NTUA)